johnalison/WorkingPhilosophy/Books.md

       - Yet it cannot be bought, begged, borrowed, or stolen, for it is something that is no earthly god to anybody until it is given away.
       - And if in the last-minute rush of Christmas buying some of our salespeople should be too tired to give you a smile, may we ask you to leave one of yours?
       - For nobody needs a smile so much as those who have none left to give!
+  - The average person is more interested in his or her own name than in all the other names on earth put together.
+Remember that name and call it easily, and you have paid a subtle and very effective compliment.
+  - Most people dont remember names, for the simple reason that they dont take the time and energy necessary to concentrate and repeat and fix names indelibly in their minds.
+  - In politics: To recall a voters name is statesmanship.
+To forget it is oblivion.
+  - Remember that a persons name is to that person the sweetest and most important sounds in any language.
+  - Few human beings are proof against the implied flattery of rapt attention.
+  - Most people fail to make a favorable impression because they dont listen attentively.
+They have been so much concerned with what they are going to say next that they do not keep their ears open...
+Very important people have told me that they prefer good listeners to good talkers, but the ability to listen seems rarer than almost any other good trait.
+  - If you want to know how to make people shun you and laugh at you behind your back and even despise you, here is the recipe: Never listen to anyone for long.
+Talk incessantly about yourself.
+If you have an idea while the other person is talking, dont wait for him or her to finish: bust right in and interrupt in the middle of a sentence.
+  - Those people who think only of themselves are hopelessly uneducated, no matter how instructed they may be.
+  - If you aspire to be a good conversationalist, be an attentive listener.
+To be interesting, be interested.
+Ask questions that others people will enjoy answering.
+Encourage them to talk about themselves and their accomplishments.
+  - Remember that the people you are talking to are 100 times more interested in themselves and their wants and problems than they are in you and your problems.
+  - Be a good listener.
+Encourage others to talk about themselves.
+  - Talk in terms of the others persons interests.
+  - Always make the other person feel important.
+  - Talk to people about themselves and they will listen for hours.
+  - Make the other person feel important -- and do it sincerely.
+  - Why prove to a man he is wrong ?
+Is that going to make him like you?
+Why not let him save his face?
+He didn't ask your opinion.
+He didn't want it.
+Why argue with him?
+Always avoid the acute angle.
+  - There is only one way to get the best of an argument and that is to avoid it.
+  - 90% of the time an argument ends with each of the contestants more firmly convinced than ever that he is absolutely right.
+  - A man convinced against his will, is of the same opinion still.
+  - IF you argue and rankle and contradict, you may achieve a victory sometimes; but it will be an empty victory because you will never get you opponents good will.
+Which would you rather have an academic theatrical victory or a persons good will?
+You can seldom have both.
+  - The Buddha said: "Hatred is never ended by hatred but by love. and a misunderstanding is never ended by an argument but by tact, diplomacy, conciliation and a sympathetic desire to see the other persons viewpoint.
+  - Better give your path to a dog than be bitten by him in contesting for the right.
+Even killing the dog would not cure the bite.
+  - Tips for arguing:
+       - Welcome the disagreement:  Whenever two partners agree, one of them is not necessary.
+If there is some point you have thought about be thankful if it has been brought to your attention.
+       - Distrust your first instinctive impression: Our first natural reaction in a disagreeable situation is to be defensive.
+Be careful!
+Keep calm and watch out for you first reaction.
+IT may be you at your worst not at your best.
+       - Control your temper: You can measure the size of a person by what makes him or her angry.
+       - Listen first: Give you opponents the chance to talk.
+Let them finish.
+Do not resist, defend or debate.
+This only raises barriers.
+Try to build bridges of understanding.
+       - Look for areas of agreement: After you have heard your opponents out, dwell on the points and areas on which you agree.
+       - Be honest: Look for areas where you can admit error and do so.
+It will help disarm your opponents and reduce defensiveness.
+       - Promise to think over your opponents ideas and study them carefully: Your opponents may be right.
+It is a lot easier at this stage to agree to think about their points than to move rapidly ahead and find yourself in a position where your opponents can say "We tried to tell you, but you wouldn't listen"
+       - Postpone action to give both sides tome to think through the problem.
+       - Look for truth or merit in your opponents position or argument.